jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Termination Criteria

-The final thing that you might want to change for your own chemical optimisation is the termination criteria, or when the optimisation decides that it has finished.
+The final thing that you might want to change for your own chemical optimisation is the termination criterion, or when the optimisation decides that it has finished.
 The options that have been incorporated into the SNOBFit object are called **'minimised'**, **'no_change'**, and **'n_runs'**.

 **The default option is 'minimised'**.
 This means that the optimisation will end when the best objective function value is below a threshold value, or after a maximum number of objective function evaluations.
 You can set this threshold, and a target minimum if known:
 ```